 - our failure to consider alternatives.

-When you make a misstep, here's how the deal with the consequences -- without letting the situation get you down.
+When you make a misstep, here's how the deal with the consequences without letting the situation get the most of you.

 Feel the frustration, then prepare to move on.
 Things didn't go your way this time.
 Allow yourself to feel disappointed or upset, but don't dwell on it.
-Accept that mistakes are going to happen even to the best of us.
+Accept that even huge mistakes are going to happen to the best of us.

 Few Things Are Unfixable